c-sanders/AutoconfMacro-BisonSkeleton/README.md

 - if statement 1.0.0 (Path 1 : Success)

 ```
+# Test if the user passed --with-bison-skeleton-file=no-definate

 if test "x${WITH_BISON_SKELETON_FILE_VALUE}" == "xNO_DEFINATE"
 ```

 - if statement 2.0.0 (Path 2 : Failure)

 ```
+# Test if the user passed --with-bison-skeleton-file=no

 if test "x${WITH_BISON_SKELETON_FILE_VALUE}" == "xNO"
 ```

 - if statement 3.0.0

 ```
+# Test if the user passed --with-bison-skeleton-file=yes

 if test "x${WITH_BISON_SKELETON_FILE_VALUE}" == "xYES"
 ```

 - if statement 3.1.0 (Path 3 : Failure)

 ```
+    # Test if a Bison default Skeleton file has NOT been set.

     if test "x${BISON_SKELETON_DEFAULT}" == "x"
 ```

 - if statement 3.2.0 (Path 4 : Success)

 ```
+    # Test if the macro should NOT continue searching for a Skeleton file.
+    # Test if a Bison default Skeleton file has been set.

     if test "x${BISON_SKELETON_FILE_CONTINUE_SEARCHING}" == "xNO" &&
        test "x${BISON_SKELETON_DEFAULT}"                 != "x"
 ```